JetBrains/Qodana/topics/code-coverage.md

 |-------------------------------|---------------------------------------------------------------|
 | `/p:ExcludeByAttribute="..."` | Exclude methods or classes marked with specific attributes    |
 | `/p:ExcludeByFile="..."`      | Excludes files matching a pattern (e.g., `**/Generated/*.cs`) |

+> If your project has a single source file, the generated Cobertura report will contain an empty path to that file.
+> To work around this issue, either add a second source file to the project or use the LCOV format instead.
+{style="note"}

 Code coverage analysis results for the [Qodana for .NET](dotnet.md) linter are available in [](#overview-code-coverage-qodana-cloud).